 Two new types of nursing education, the Licensed Practical Nurse (LPN) Program and the Associate Degree in Nursing (ADN) program started after WWII.
 The first ADN program in North Carolina was at Women's College (now called UNC-Greensboro) and ran from 1957-1967.
 Gardner -Webb Junior College (now University) has the oldest continuous ADN program in the state.
 It started in 1965, as did the ADN program at Cental Piedmont Community College, the oldest continuous state supported ADN program in North Carolina.

 Area Health Education Centers were created in North Carolina in the early 1970s across our state, to provide educational opportunities (continuing education as well as degree and certificate programs) for nurses and other health care professionals.
 They remain vital to maintaing and upgrading the quality of health care delivered across North Carolina.

-- 1929 results of the state registration examinations.
+- 1929 results of the state registration examinations (PDF copy).

 - 1931 list of hospitals with nurse training programs (PDF copy).